Smart grid protocols

 Current Status

-As of February 2025, the project is gaining early traction and is actively seeking seeking additional funding, as outlined in this blog post.
+As of March 2025, the project is gaining early traction, in particular in the Netherlands, and is actively seeking seeking additional funding for the items listed below.

 What's Next